 - Surviving spouse may continue coverage indefinitely.
-Surviving spouses are considered "retirees". - Surviving dependent children may continue coverage until they otherwise lose eligibility.

-• Subscribers who are approved for disability retirement under Wis.
+Coverage terminates automatically upon the death of the subscriber.
+Surviving spouses are considered "retirees".
+Surviving spouses must reenroll as retiree to continue coverage indefinitely. - Surviving dependent children may continue coverage until they otherwise lose eligibility. - Subscribers who are approved for disability retirement under Wis.
 Stat. § 40.63 or a duty disability under Wis.
 Stat. § 40.65 must be offered Continuation Coverage or may stay continuously covered.
 They must be offered the option to reinstate coverage even if no coverage was in effect while no earnings were being received or the employee elected to discontinue coverage.
 To continue coverage indefinitely, the disabled subscriber must reenroll as a retiree.